 Kurgo sells a variety of dog travel accessories, such as leashes, carriers, beds, etc.

 Kurgo focuses on creating dog travel accessories that are affordable and have the customer and dog at heart.
-They believe in earning lifetime customers, and thus provide lifetime guarantees.
-They also ensure that their products are vigorously tested to be safe in their respective functions.
+They believe in earning lifetime customers and thus provide lifetime guarantees.
+They also ensure that their products are rigorously tested to be safe in their respective functions.